 The school aims for children to develop a love of learning about history through active learning which seeks to instil curiosity through historical enquiry.
 The history curriculum is designed so that children learn to question historical evidence.
 This is made relevant in the curriculum by including local history studies.

-At Thurleigh Primary we aim to gradually build our children’s understanding of British and world history.
-Pupils need to have a coherent and chronological knowledge of our history and how Britain has been influenced by the wider world.
+We aim to gradually build our children’s understanding of British and world history.
+Children need to have a coherent and chronological knowledge of our history and how Britain has been influenced by the wider world.

-In KS2, we aim to continue to develop children’s chronological knowledge.
-We strongly encourage them to ask and answer questions about history and use appropriate and challenging historical vocabulary.
-We have a programme of coverage for history, which features heavily in many of our topics.
+In KS2 we aim to continue to develop children’s chronological knowledge.
+We strongly encourage children to ask and answer questions about history and use appropriate and challenging historical vocabulary.

 As part of our programme of on-going improvement, we are looking to further develop our local history work.
-We are going to focus this onto our immediate environment and the history of Thurleigh village.
+We are going to focus on our immediate environment and history of Thurleigh village.